jborza/jborza.github.io/_posts/2020-09-03-m5stick-hourglass.md

 `drawGrainsBottom()` loops over dirty points, paints a pixel if there's a grain at these coordinates or clears if it isn't

-## Configuration
+## Hourglass configuration

-I wanted the hourglass to have a configurable interval - switching between 1, 5, 10 and 15 minutes.
+Although physical hourglasses probably lack this, I wanted the hourglass to have a configurable interval - switching between 1, 5, 10 and 15 minutes.
 This can be easily done in the `loop()` function:

 ```c
 if (M5.BtnB.wasPressed()) {